vphantom/rarch/README.md

 ## API: Trees

 A tree (named for its rough equivalence to Git's internal concept of that name) is simply an object with named properties leading to packs, as a convenient means to group packs together.
-The result is not unlike a filesystem, where all versions of files are kept, and with `tree.gzip()` one can essentially use this as a versioned JavaScript-native archiver.
+The result is not unlike an enhanced filesystem where all versions of each file are kept, and with `tree.gzip()` one can essentially use this as a versioned JavaScript-native archiver.

 **LIMITATION:** This version of rarch cannot nest trees within trees: a member of a tree is necessarily a pack.
-Trees weren't named "groups" for future backwards-compatibility when nested trees eventually get implemented.
+The reason why trees weren't named "groups" is for future backwards-compatibility when nested trees eventually get implemented.

 Because trees are regular objects with a few special methods added, adding and removing packs from trees works as expected: